danmichaelo/quitesimplexmlelement/README.md

 [![Latest Stable Version](http://img.shields.io/packagist/v/danmichaelo/quitesimplexmlelement.svg?style=flat-square)](https://packagist.org/packages/danmichaelo/quitesimplexmlelement)
 [![Total Downloads](http://img.shields.io/packagist/dt/danmichaelo/quitesimplexmlelement.svg?style=flat-square)](https://packagist.org/packages/danmichaelo/quitesimplexmlelement)

 The `QuiteSimpleXMLElement` class is a small wrapper built around the `SimpleXMLElement` class that adds some convenience methods and makes it easier to work with namespaces.
 The main reason for developing the class was to let objects returned by the `xpath()` method inherit namespaces from the original object.
-It was formerly known as `CustomXMLElement`.
+The package was formerly known as `CustomXMLElement`.

-Note: If you need PHP 5.3 support, please use the `0.4.*` version range.
-PHP 5.3 support was removed in version 0.5.
+QuiteSimpleXMLElement supports PHP 5.6 and 7.x.
+If you need PHP 5.3 support, use the `0.4.*` version range as PHP 5.3 support was removed in version 0.5.

 The library is actively maintained and pull requests are welcome.